python/mypy/docs/source/kinds_of_types.rst

     v2: Vec = []           # Same as Iterable[Tuple[Any, Any]]
     v3: Vec[int, int] = [] # Error: Invalid alias, too many type arguments!

 Type aliases can be imported from modules like any names.
+Aliases can target another aliases (although building complex chains of aliases is not recommended, this impedes code readability, thus defeating the purpose of using aliases).
 Following previous examples:

 .. code-block:: python

-    from typing import TypeVar, Generic
+    from typing import TypeVar, Generic, Optional
     from first_example import AliasType
-    from secon_example import Vec
+    from second_example import Vec

+    def fun() -> AliasType:
+        ...

     T = TypeVar('T')
     class NewVec(Generic[T], Vec[T]):
         ...
     for i, j in NewVec[int]():
         ...

-    def fun() -> AliasType:
-        ...
+    OIntVec = Optional[Vec[int]]

 .. note::